Torolgo/hackatonProjectIA/README.md

-Here is the updated `README.md` file based on your current project structure:

 # HackatonProjectIA

 HackatonProjectIA is a project combining **Go** and **JavaScript** to deliver a powerful and efficient solution for raising awareness about environmental issues through interactive content and tools.